 At the beginning of the semester, roommates have the opportunity to sit down with their RA and discuss expectations in the room.
 It is important to fully engage in this conversation and give serious thought to your expectations and clearly communicate them.
 If issues arise, your RA is your best resource.

-There are a limited number of single rooms available in some halls.
-Check out the Residence Hall search filter to learn which halls have singles.
+We have a variety of single rooms available in some halls.
+Check out the dorm search filter to learn which dorms have singles.
 We encourage you to apply early if you would like to request a single room.

-Incoming freshmen are not required to live on campus but are encouraged do to so.
-More than 80% of the students who live on campus are freshmen.
-Life in a residence hall is more than just a place to sleep and study; it is about making new friends, building relationships, and being part of a caring and diverse community.
+Incoming first-year students are not required to live on campus but are encouraged do to so.
+More than 80% of the students who live on campus are first-year students.
+Life in a dorm, is more than just a place to sleep and study; it is about making new friends, building relationships, and being part of a caring and diverse community.
 It is also an opportunity to learn more about yourself, make informed decisions, manage your time effectively, and succeed academically.

-We do not have halls designated to class standings.
-Each of our 23 residence halls can house freshman through seniors.
+We do not have dorms designated to class standings.
+Each of our 23 undergraduate dorms are intended for all students.